Draymond Green: Third NBA championship (2017–2018)

-Fifth-straight NBA Finals (2018–2019)
+Fifth straight NBA Finals (2018–2019)

 After being limited during the preseason by a sore knee, Green played unhindered over the first 10 games of the season.
 On November 5 against the Memphis Grizzlies, Green was limited to just under 14 minutes because of a bruised right foot.
 He subsequently missed the next two games because of a sprained right toe.
-He returned to action on November 12 against the Los Angeles Clippers, but a heated argument during and after the game between him and Kevin Durant over the teammate's upcoming free agency status led to Green being suspended for the Warriors' contest the following day against the Atlanta Hawks.
+He returned to action on November 12 against the Los Angeles Clippers.
+A heated argument during and after the game between himself and Kevin Durant over Durant's upcoming free agency status led to Green's being suspended for the Warriors' contest the following day against the Atlanta Hawks.
 He played on November 15 against the Houston Rockets, but then missed the next 11 games with the same sprained toe on his right foot.
 In his return game on December 10, he had seven points, 10 rebounds and seven assists in a 116–108 win over the Minnesota Timberwolves.
 On January 24, he grabbed a season-high 15 rebounds in a 126–118 win over the Washington Wizards.

 In Game 6 of the Warriors' first-round playoff series against the Clippers, Green recorded his fifth career playoff triple-double with 16 points, 14 rebounds and 10 assists in a 129–110 series-clinching win.
 In Game 3 of the second round, he recorded 19 points, 11 rebounds and 10 assists in a 126–121 overtime loss to the Rockets.
 With 10 rebounds against the Portland Trail Blazers in Game 2 of the Western Conference Finals, Green set a career high with his seventh straight playoff game with at least 10 rebounds, breaking his previous postseason mark of six from 2018.
 In Game 3, Green had his seventh career postseason triple-double with 20 points, 13 rebounds and 12 assists in a 110–99 win.
 He helped the Warriors sweep the series behind a triple-double of 18 points, 14 rebounds and 11 assists in a 119–117 overtime win in Game 4.
 In Game 1 of the 2019 NBA Finals, Green notched a triple-double with 10 points, 10 rebounds and 10 assists in a 118–109 loss to the Toronto Raptors.
-In Game 6, Green had 11 points, 19 rebounds and 13 assists, as the Warriors lost the series 4–2.
+In Game 6, Green had 11 points, 19 rebounds and 13 assists, and the Warriors lost the series 4–2.
 Green finished with six triple-doubles for the postseason, tying Magic Johnson for the second-most in a single postseason in NBA history.

 On August 3, 2019, Green signed a four-year, $100 million contract extension to remain with the team, eschewing the potential for millions of dollars more if he became a free agent the following year.